You’ve been eating popcorn your whole life, enjoying it at movie theaters and carnivals, and having an always-present stash of kernels in your pantry.

 What Type of Corn Is Popcorn Made From?

 Many people think popcorn can be made from any type of corn.
-This is actually false.
+This actually isn't the case.

 The sweet corn you see in the produce section and the field corn used for livestock will not pop under pressure.
 What makes popcorn pop is its hard outer shell and the high amount of moisture inside the kernel — only a few types of corn really have the perfect setup to turn into popcorn.